Skip to main content

 Kernel actions

-• Restart and run all will restart the current kernel and re-execute all cells in the project.
+• Restart and run all will restart the kernel and re-execute all cells in the project.

 • Run all without cached results will clear the project cache and re-execute all cells in the project using the current kernel.